erkin-personal/docs/how-to/add-users-to-your-network.md

 # Add users to your network

-Whether you have a network for personal use or manage your company's corporate network, you'd probably want to invite people to your account and join your NetBird network.
+Whether you have a network for personal use or manage your company's corporate network, you'd probably want to invite people to your account and join your Netzilo network.

-There are two ways of adding users to a NetBird account - indirect and direct.
+There are two ways of adding users to a Netzilo account - indirect and direct.

 ## Indirect user invites
-This way of adding users is managed by the NetBird system and doesn't require administrator input.
+This way of adding users is managed by the Netzilo system and doesn't require administrator input.
 It works only for organizations with private domains.

-Whenever a new user signs up with a private domain (e.g., @netbird.io), NetBird creates a new account and associates it with the netbird.io organization (domain) automatically.
+Whenever a new user signs up with a private domain (e.g., @Netzilo.io), Netzilo creates a new account and associates it with the Netzilo.io organization (domain) automatically.
-Every consequent user signup with the same @netbird.io domain in their email address will end up under the same organization.
+Every consequent user signup with the same @Netzilo.io domain in their email address will end up under the same organization.

 <Note>
     This feature isn't available in the self-hosted setup.
 By default, all users are joining the same network instead.
 </Note>

 How does it work?
-Every time a previously unknown user registers at [app.netbird.io](https://app.netbird.io/), the system classifies the domain part of the email.
+Every time a previously unknown user registers at [app.Netzilo.io](https://app.Netzilo.io/), the system classifies the domain part of the email.
 The domain can fall into one of the following categories - `public`, `private`, or `unclassified`.
 The domains of the private category are the ones that are automatically grouped under the same account.